harrietrs/rap-community-of-practice/docs/training_resources/R/git_with_RStudio.md

 ii.
 Type `git add <filename>` to stage your changes.
 Or `git add .` to simply stage all changes automatically (use with caution).

 iii.
 Type `git status` to see the file modifications now have a green colour.
-This means that Git add was succesfull.
+This means that Git add was successful.

 iv.
 Type `git commit -m "your commit message here"` to commit these changes.

 v.
 Type `git status` to view the status of your repo.
 There should be no modifications visible (or colours!).

 vi.
 Type `git push`.
-This command will upload all your commited changes to GitHub.
+This command will upload all your committed changes to GitHub.

 #### 6. Check the repository on GitHub to view the changes updated